Sabzi Polo (Persian Herbed Rice ) is a truly symbolic dish to celebrate the first day of spring, the first day of the Persian New Year (Nowruz).

 My herb combination of choice for sabzi polo is dill, parsley, cilantro and green onions.
 The quantity of the herbs used is also based on preference.
 I have had sabzi polo where you don’t see one grain of white rice.

 My kids won’t eat that.
 They like it to see some white rice, so I’ve toned down the herbs a little to our family’s taste.
 So, you decided for yourself which you prefer.

-Spring means that sour oranges (narenj) are in season.
-These are also known as ornamental oranges.
+Spring also means that sour oranges (narenj) are in season.
+Here in the US, these are also known as ornamental oranges.
 They look like bumpy oranges with thick skin are not sweet, but a type of sour.
 The flavor is a cross between an orange and lemon.

 Narenj’s make a great alternative to fresh lemons or limes.
+If you are serving fish or chicken with your sabzi pollow, serve with some narenj.
 Check your local middle-eastern markets from January through spring for this jewel of a find.